 North Bank Neighborhood Description

 The North Bank neighborhood is located in downtown Spokane directly north of the Spokane River and extends perhaps a half mile northward.
 The North Bank neighborhood is an excellent example of how a dense urban environment transitions into a single-family residential environment.
 The highest densities, of course, being along the river and a gradual transition into historic homes occurs as you meander northbound.
-Some big time land users are also along the North Bank, such as the Spokane Arena, a future sports complex, and perhaps even a downtown stadium.
+Some big time land users are also along the North Bank, such as the Spokane Veterans Memorial Arena and a new sports complex called The Podium.